Floorp-Projects/Floorp/testing/geckodriver/doc/Testing.md

 	% ./mach wpt testing/web-platform/tests/webdriver

-As these are functional integration tests and pop up Firefox windows sporadically, a helpful tip is to surpress the window whilst you are running them by using Firefox’ [headless mode]:
+As these are functional integration tests and pop up Firefox windows sporadically, a helpful tip is to suppress the window whilst you are running them by using Firefox’ [headless mode]:

 	% ./mach wpt --headless testing/web-platform/tests/webdriver